stevegt/grid-cli/v2/doc/345-dtrie.md

 - **Transaction Storage**: Accounting transactions are stored in the trie.
 - **Trie-based Communication**: Communication is facilitated via the trie.

-## Architecture
+### Architecture

-### Trie Structure
+#### Trie Structure

-The dTrie is a distributed data structure where each node can store different parts (leaves or internal nodes) of the trie.
+The DTrie is a distributed data structure where each node can store different parts (leaves or internal nodes) of the trie.
 The architecture is designed to provide efficient data insertion, deletion, and retrieval while maintaining consistency and redundancy.

-### Node Responsibilities
+#### Node Responsibilities

 1. **Voluntary Storage**: Nodes decide autonomously whether to store a particular leaf or node segment.
 This decision is influenced by:
    - **Supply/Demand**: Nodes may prioritize storing data that is in higher demand or lower supply within the network.